Updated on 6th January, 2023 by Martin Astley

 - Pipe insulation is the best way to prevent pipes from freezing.

-- Other insulation and energy-efficiency measures, such as cavity wall insulation and draught-proofing, can further protect your plumbing.
+- Other insulation and energy-efficiency measures, like draught-proofing and cavity wall insulation, can help protect your plumbing even more.

 If your pipes have frozen, then be careful defrosting them – you could cause unnecessary damage to the pipes otherwise.
 Read our advice about defrosting frozen pipes for further information.

-The most common factor in blocked drains, by far, is substances other than water being poured down the drain.
+By far, the most common factor in blocked drains is substances other than water being poured down the drain.
 As the temperature drops below freezing, fat and grease can freeze and completely block the drain.

 - Don’t pour grease and oil down your drains.
 Pour it in the bin instead.

-- Use drain-unblocker every few months to keep your drains clear of debris.
+- Use drain cleaner every few months to keep your drains clear of debris.

 - Use drain covers to collect hair and foodstuffs that would otherwise fall down the drain.